What is the Heilmeier Catechism? And why is it important? Vertx explores how to draft a winning proposal in 8 easy steps.

-George H. Heilmeier was an engineer hailing from Philadelphia.
-Over the course of his illustrious career, he worked in both the public and private spheres, first working with the Department of Defense in the 1970s before becoming director of the Defense Advanced Researched Projects Agency (DARPA) in 1975.
+Heilmeier was an engineer from Philadelphia.
+Over the course of his illustrious career, he worked in both the public and private spheres.
+He first worked with the Department of Defense in the 1970s before becoming director of the Defense Advanced Researched Projects Agency (DARPA) in 1975.
 He left the government in ’77 to serve in executive positions for Texas Instruments and Bellcore.

 Importantly, federal officials tasked with reviewing and evaluating proposals are also familiar with the Heilmeier Catechism and continually ask themselves if a given proposal can adequately answer its posed questions.